 - Compensatory damages to cover expenses incurred by the discrimination (such as expenses incurred in searching for another job);

-- Punitive damages designed to “punish” an employer who has acted especially recklessly; and
+- Punitive damages are designed to “punish” an employer who has acted especially recklessly; and

 - Attorney’s fees and other costs.